Why did the pope cross the road? To host more than 100 comedians | KRDO

 By Christopher Lamb, CNN

-(CNN) — A global gathering of comedians is due to take place Friday in an unlikely venue: the Vatican.
+(CNN) — A global gathering of comedians was taking place Friday in an unlikely venue: the Vatican.

-Pope Francis is hosting the equivalent of a “conclave of comedians” by inviting Whoopi Goldberg, Jimmy Fallon, Chris Rock, Stephen Colbert, Conan O’Brien and others to Rome.
-Over 200 people are expected at the audience, with more than 100 comedians from 15 countries.
+Pope Francis hosted the equivalent of a “conclave of comedians” by inviting Whoopi Goldberg, Jimmy Fallon, Chris Rock, Stephen Colbert, Conan O’Brien and others to Rome.
+Over 200 people were in the audience, with more than 100 comedians from 15 countries.

 The 87-year-old pontiff is known for his sense of humor.
 He likes to crack jokes with people he meets, often telling them with a smile: “please pray for me… not against me!”
 He has repeatedly emphasized the importance of having a sense of humor, saying it is something that he prays for each day.